-The Auditor reviewed the Institution Executive Staff Review (IESR) for the one unsubstantiated allegation of inmate-on-inmate sexual assault in the previous 12 months.
-The review, which is a standardized template covered all aspects of the standard and was completed within 30 days of completion of the investigation, as required.
+The Auditor reviewed the Institution Executive Staff Review (IESR) template.
+The review, which is a standardized template covered all aspects of the standard and is required to be completed within 30 days of completion of the investigation.

 115.86(b): Agency Directive and BOP PREA Plan address this provision.
-A review of the investigative files reflected the facility had completed a sexual abuse incident review on all sexual abuse allegations, as required.
+Interviews with staff confirm compliance.
+There have been three allegations of sexual abuse during the review period which required a review.

 115.86(c): The Incident Review Team consists of the Warden, Institution PREA Compliance Manager, the Chief Psychologist, the Captain, and other administrative staff.
-Based on interviews with members of the Incident Review Team, the review is conducted within 30 days of the conclusion of the investigation and consideration is given to all required elements of the standard, including whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse; whether the incident was motivated by race, ethnicity, gender identity, physical barriers and status or gang affiliation.
+Based on interviews with members of the Incident Review Team, the review is conducted within 30 days of the conclusion of the investigation.
+Consideration is given to all required elements of the standard, including whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse; whether the incident was motivated by race, ethnicity, gender identity, physical barriers and status or gang affiliation.
 The team also examines the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse reviews, assesses the adequacy of staffing levels in that area during different shifts, and recommends whether additional monitoring technology or staffing/monitoring procedures should be added to enhance inmate supervision.
 The facility implements the recommendations for improvement or documents its reasons for not doing so.
-All required reviews by the team were completed within 30 days of the conclusion of all investigations and are thoroughly documented.
+The Warden and PREA Compliance Manager confirmed compliance with the provisions of the standard.